datatrails/datatrails-python/README.rst

 Example
 =============

-One can then use the examples code to create assets (see examples directory):
+You can then use the examples code to create assets (see examples directory):

 .. code:: python

-    """Create an asset given url to Archivist and user Token.
+    """Create an asset in RKVST with User Token.

     The module contains two functions: main and create_asset.
 Main function parses in a url to the Archivist and credentials, which is a user authorization.